You've Hired an Attorney, What's Next?

 Early in the process, you should engage in an extensive and detailed interview with your attorney.
-Your attorney should question you and you should be forthright about detailing your medical history, employment history, and driving history.
-The clearer the picture you provide, and the more questions your attorneys asks, the better.
+Your attorney should question you, and you should be forthright about detailing your medical history, employment history, and driving history.
+The clearer the picture you provide, and the more questions your attorneys ask, the better.
 The more your attorney knows about you, the better he/she’s able to represent you.

 Whether you’re pursuing a claim against the at-fault party’s insurance company or your own, as in the case of an under-insured/uninsured motorist claim, insurance companies have an incentive to get you to settle quickly.
 The quicker you settle, the more likely you’ll settle for an amount less than the true worth of your claim.
 Remember, you have one shot and one shot only at settling your case.
-Once you settle and accept a settlement check, that’s it, there no going back and re-opening your claim.
+Once you settle and accept a settlement check, that’s it.
+There no going back and re-opening your claim.

 Similarly, your attorney should not aggressively pressure you to settle before your medical treatment is completed.
 Your attorney should be patient and willing to let your medical treatment resolve before negotiating a settlement.

-In addition to informing the requisite insurance companies of your representation, your lawyer will be then work to obtain information and documentation such as property damage photos, repair shop estimates, traffic collision reports, witness information and/or statements, and so on and so forth, i.e., any evidence to show that: 1.
+In addition to informing the requisite insurance companies of your representation, your lawyer will be then working to obtain information and documentation such as property damage photos, repair shop estimates, traffic collision reports, witness information and/or statements, and so on and so forth, i.e., any evidence to show that: 1.
 The collision wasn’t your fault; and 2.
 The collision was severe enough to cause you harm.

 At the onset of representation, assuming you’ve contacted your attorney shortly after the auto accident and you’re still obtaining medical care, your lawyer should periodically keep in contact with you about how you feel, if there are any new medical complaints, and if you are receiving medical treatment and with whom.
-Your attorney should be documenting your medical care in your file, and doing it regularly to ensure no bits of information, potentially vital to your claim, falls in the cracks.
+Your attorney should be documenting your medical care in your file, and doing it regularly to ensure no bits of information potentially vital to your claim, falls in the cracks.

-When your health has stabilized and your treatment is complete, your attorney will work to obtain all the requisite medical records and billings to ensure that all of your care and costs of same are accounted for.
-Your attorney will also work with you to obtain documentation of time you’ve lost from work so a claim for lost income can be made as well.
+When your health has stabilized, and your treatment is complete, your attorney will work to obtain all the requisite medical records and billings to ensure that all of your care and costs of same are accounted for.
+Your attorney will also work with you to obtain documentation of time you’ve lost from work so a claim for lost income can be made as well.Pre-Lawsuit Settlement Negotiations

 Documentation of lost income from work should be included.
-Payroll records, pay stubs and the like should be attached as exhibits to detail the amount of work you’ve missed as a result of injuries incurred in the auto collision.
+Payroll records, pay stubs, and the like should be attached as exhibits to detail the amount of work you’ve missed as a result of injuries incurred in the auto collision.

-After the insurance company has had a chance to review your Demand Package your attorney should receive an “Offer” from the insurance company to settle your case.
+After the insurance company has had a chance to review your Demand Package, your attorney should receive an “Offer” from the insurance company to settle your case.
 This is an amount that the insurance company is willing to offer to completely resolve all your claims.

-At this point your attorney will convey this amount to you and you’ll have three choices: 1.
+At this point, your attorney will convey this amount to you, and you’ll have three choices: 1.
 Accept the amount to completely settle your claims; 2.
 Instruct your attorney to negotiate with the insurance company hoping the insurance company will raise the offer to an amount you’re comfortable with; or 3.
 Decline the offer.

-Your attorney should advise you of the pros and cons of each option, and perhaps steer you towards one option over another, but ultimately the choice is yours.
+Your attorney should advise you of the pros and cons of each option and perhaps steer you towards one option over another, but ultimately the choice is yours.

 Many claims settle at this point.
 If the attorney has done a good job presenting your claim via the Demand Package, a fair offer will hopefully be made, and further negotiations will have raised the offer to an acceptable amount.

-If negotiations have failed, and you feel the insurance company isn’t being reasonable and is devaluing you claim, you have the option to file a lawsuit.
-This is a hardball tactic which many people loathe because litigation can be time consuming and costly, but a good attorney will be more than willing to follow this path if it is believed this is the best way to ensure you’re treated fairly.
-With many injuries, unfortunately, filing suit is the only way to eventually obtain a fair resolution of the case.Filing a Lawsuit - The Litigation Process
+If negotiations have failed and you feel the insurance company isn’t being reasonable and devaluing your claim, you can file a lawsuit.
+This is a hardball tactic which many people loathe because litigation can be time-consuming and costly.
+Still, a good attorney will be more than willing to follow this path if it is believed this is the best way to ensure you’re treated fairly.
+Unfortunately, with many injuries, filing a suit is the only way to eventually obtain a fair resolution of the case.Filing a Lawsuit - The Litigation Process

 You and your attorney decide your best option is litigation.
 A Summons and Complaint is filed by your attorney on your behalf.